Singapore Symphony Orchestra

 The Singapore Symphony Orchestra (SSO) is a symphony orchestra based in Singapore.
 Its principal concert venue is the Esplanade – Theatres on the Bay.
-The orchestra also gives concerts at the Victoria Theatre and Concert Hall, and performs about 100 concerts per year.
-The orchestra was first established In 1978 with Choo Hoey its resident director.
-The orchestra's music director from 1997 to 2019 was Shui Lan, and Hans Graf as its Chief Conductor from 2020 onward.
+The orchestra also gives concerts at the Victoria Theatre and Concert Hall, and performs over 60 concerts per year.
+The current orchestra was established In 1978 with Choo Hoey its resident director.
+The orchestra's current music director is Hans Graf, since 2022.
+The SSO is part of the Singapore Symphony Group, which also manages the Singapore Symphony Chorus, the Singapore National Youth Orchestra (SNYO), the Victoria Concert Hall presents chamber music series, the Singapore International Piano Festival and the biennial National Piano and Violin Competition.
+It achieved third place in 2021 for Gramophone's Orchestra of the Year Award, and made the list of the BBC Music Magazine's Top 21 Best Orchestras in the World in 2022 and 2023.